-Particulars Amount (in INR) Remarks

-FDR in the joint name of Manager and Dy.
-Director of Education 5,58,770 Deducted while calculating available funds of the school.
+Particulars Amount (in INR) Remarks FDR in the joint name of Dy.
+Director of Education and Manager of the school 32,176 Deducted while calculating available funds of the school.
+FDR in the joint name of Secretary, CBSE and Manager of the school 2,36,125 Deducted while calculating available funds of the school.
+Total 2,68,301

-Total 5,58,770

 Note 2: All the fee and other income as per audited financial statements for the FY 2021-22 has been considered with the assumption that the amount received in FY 2021-22 will at least accrue during FY 2022-23.
-However, Govt. grant amounting INR 7,28,708 received in FY 2021-22 has not be considered as to be received in FY 2022-23 and thus, not included in the other income in the table.